Find out how taking a class on marriage can improve your chances of maintaining a happy one!

 It comes as to no surprise to me that a recent major study confirms that education of couples about marital relationships and family life improves the chances of a happy and fulfilling marriage.
-How Do You Keep A Marriage Going?
+Can We Really Make Our Love Last Forever?

 After grad school, I was the director of family life education for a large Philadelphia counseling agency.
 Through working there, I learned how much couples enjoy learning about relationship challenges both together and as individuals.
 I learned that young couples who grow up in homes where they see, feel and experience their parents' fulfilling lives together have a much better chance of creating their own happy marriages.
 Life is just easier for them from minute one of marital life.